AndresLDF/ML-Zoomcamp-Capstone2-BitCoinPricePrediction/README.md

 ## Welcome
 So far I have been working in two different projects related to ML, one for engineering application, and other for medical application.
 In this third project I would like to do something related to financial application.
 For this the prediction of Bitcoin price will be selected.

-This project was devided into the following parts:
+This project was divided  into the following parts:
 1. Why Bitcoin Price Prediction?
-2. Dataset Employed
+2. Dataset
+3. Data Analysis
-3. Models Differences
+4. Models Tested
-4. Local Deployment of the model
+5. Train the Selected Model with your Data Set
+6. Run the Python Files for the model in PipEnv
+7. Containerized model test

 ## Why Bitcoin Price Prediction?
-Finance is a great part of our world, and in the last deacadate a new player has irrupted in the currency escenario: Bitcoin If the original propurse was intended as a currency, due to the high volatitily, it has not been employed as such.
-For this reason, having a predictable beheivior of the Bitcoing price would be a great advantage for the development of the currency.
+Finance is a great part of our world, and in the last decade a new player has erupted in the currency escenario: Bitcoin If the original propurse was intended as a currency, due to the high volatility, it has not been employed as such.
+For this reason, having a predictable behavior of the Bitcoin price would be a great advantage for the development of the currency.

 Of course, I know that this is not possible with simple parameters and a simple model, but it is an interesting experiment to do for ML.

 ## Dataset
-This project will use a datast downloaded from the cryptodownload page https://www.cryptodatadownload.com/data/bitstamp/.
+This project will I have used a dataset downloaded from the following page: https://www.cryptodatadownload.com/data/bitstamp/.
 The employed Dataset includes information from the data set include the following elements from 2016 to 2024:

     Unix Timestamp - This is the unix timestamp or also known as "Epoch Time".
-Use this to convert to your local timezone Date - This timestamp is converted to NY EST Standard Time Symbol - The symbol for which the timeseries data refers Open - This is the opening price of the time period High - This is the highest price of the time period Low - This is the lowest price of the time period
+Use this to convert to your local timezone Date - This timestamp is converted to NY EST Standard Time Symbol - The symbol for which the time series data refers Open - This is the opening price of the time period High - This is the highest price of the time period Low - This is the lowest price of the time period